 Professional dental help for bulimia

-It is important to seek dental care if you have bulimia and to share with the dentist openly what is happening.
+It is critical to seek dental care if you have bulimia and to share with the dentist openly what is happening.
 Many dentists are caring, professional people who understand the problems with bulimia and want to help.
-Without the dentist's help, the dental consequences of your bulimia can be severe.
+Without the dentist’s help, the dental consequences of your bulimia can be severe.